CUCyber/hackpack/services/ssh.md

 ## OpenSSH

 SSH or Secure Shell is a remote administration protocol.
 It allows the user to send remote commands to Linux machines (and soon to versions of Windows 10 or later).
 It can be a vary powerful tool for system administration, but can also be a powerful exploit target if not secured.
-It is used with a variety of tools, including the provisioning tool Ansible and back up tool rsnapshot for secure connections.
+It is used with a variety of tools, including the backup tool rsnapshot for secure connections.
 In general there are a few best practices to follow for using ssh.

 ### Best Practices